The Ladder Technique -- Quantum Groups: Preliminaries

 One also defines what is called an \it{antipode} for Hopf $\cst$-algebras, but we have no real use for it here.
 We remark that many assume additional structure on Hopf $\cst$-algebras involving the Haagerup tensor product and no assumption on the faithfulness of $\Delta$ such as in \cite[Definition~2.4]{hopf}.
-Regardless, there are three canonical examples of Hopf $\cst$-algebras (which are also LCQGs as we will see) that will appear continuously throughout this work.
-The repeated usage of these will surely become tiring for the experience reader, but we opt to include these for the reader only familiar with the classical theory of crossed products.
+Regardless, there are three canonical examples of Hopf $\cst$-algebras.